openSUSE/daps2docker/README.md

 ASCIIDoc documentation repository.
 This script uses Docker (default) or Podman to save you the hassles of setting up a documentation toolchain.

+Daps2Docker works on all Linux distributions that include systemd.

 ## Installation

-1. Install the package for your distribution.
+1. Install either the Docker container engine (recommended) or the Podman container engine package for your distribution.

-   For Docker engine:
+   For Docker engine (recommended):
    *  OpenSUSE/SLES: `sudo zypper install docker`
    *  Fedora/RHEL: `sudo dnf install docker`
    *  Ubuntu/Debian: `sudo apt install docker.io`